Born to Win (song): Composition and lyrics

-Reception

-Lionheartv.net praised the single, stating that "BINI begins its new era with a bang, for its empowering single Born to Win".
-The Manila Standard described the song as part of "BINI's story [that] continues to unfold, pushing boundaries, and going for gold".
-Surej Singh of NME called the song "purportedly an inspirational anthem touching upon self-confidence and overcoming the obstacles thrown at us".
-JE C.C. of Dailypedia labeled the single as "the best new song about maturity, "Born to Win" imparts how experiences make you the better version of yourself".

 Promotion

 Virtual event

 As part of the online concert, "BINI: The Launch", viewers were delighted with the sneak live performance of "Born to Win" before the official release of the music video.
 On 29 August 2021, the group performed "Born to Win" on "Happy Hallyu Day 5: A Virtual Fest".

 Television

 Bini performed the full length of "Born to Win" for the first time live on ASAP Natin 'To on 13 June 2021.
 On 3 July 2021, the group performed the song on It's Showtime for the first time.

 On 19 September 2021, Bini teamed up with BGYO on a ASAP Natin 'To performance with The Light and "Born to Win".
 On 26 September 2021, the group performed the song in the coronation of the Miss Universe Philippines 2021.

 Music video

 Prior to the release of "Born to Win" official music video, teasers were posted throughout social media platforms.

 The music video was presented in an electrifying sequences and various futuristic settings.
 It was produced by YouMeUs MNL, directed by Amiel Kirby Balagtas and written by Edgar Dale Reciña, who worked also with BGYO's He's Into Her.
 The opening scene features a solar eclipse with a narrative flash-forward scenes of Jhoanna, Maloi, Aiah, Gwen, Stacey, Colet, Mikha and Sheena then leads to a luminous cube-shaped vessel, carrying the group, descending onto a rock formation interspersed with dance sequences choreographed by Star System of Cube Entertainment headed by Kim Hyunjin, who worked with K-Pop acts such as Hyuna, 4Minute, CLC, and (G)I-dle.

 It was a well-received music video as it trended on YouTube on the day of its release.